LineageOS/charter/device-support-requirements.md

 * Devices MUST support CVE patches for “high profile” exploits and vulnerabilities (if the media is reporting on it, then we must have it patched).
 * [NOTE: This will become a MUST once CVE autopatcher is live & automated]
 * Devices SHOULD receive regular CVE patches to the device kernel and dependencies.
-* [To be in effect once CVE autopatcher is live & automated]
-* Device maintainers MUST review and/or accept patches provided by the CVE autopatcher tool.

 ## Firmware Assert